Skip to main content

 Handling Unauthorized Returns

 1. Stop all debits immediately.
-Do not retry.
+Don't retry.
 Ever.

 2. Review your authorization records: